60 Star Quilt Block Patterns: You'll be starstruck!

 Additional methods are shared to make each of these units, too:

-Best practices for stitching star quilt blocks
+Best practices for making star quilt blocks

 There are a few things you can do to improve the accuracy and effectiveness of your stitching.
 Thankfully, all are simple to do and remember.